silattrader/sunriseai/README.md

 # sunriseai
-website and landign page for SunRise.ai
+website and landing page for SunRise.ai